hans375-olo/branch-wifi-infrastructure-lab/README.md

 ## Extending the Lab

 ### Phase 2 — Wireless Controller Integration
+Not started.
 Add a Cisco Catalyst 9800 wireless controller (if available in your CML version) or connect to a cloud-managed Meraki environment:

 - 9800 WLC manages AP registration and SSID-to-VLAN mapping